Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Properties of disc-winds

 Far from the black hole, the accretion flow has $M_{\rm A, p}>1$ (super-Alfv\'enic), $\beta\gg1$, and $B_{\rm tor}/B_p\gtrsim1$ around the equatorial plane.
 However, away from the equatorial plane, flow becomes sub-Alfv\'enic $M_{\rm A, p}<1$, with $\beta\ll1$ and $B_{\rm tor}/B_p>5$.
 Moreover, flow again becomes super-Alfv\'enic $M_{\rm A, p}>1$ as it moves far from the equatorial plane.
-These facts strongly suggest the presence of \cite{Blandford-Payne1982} disc wind (BP disc-wind).
+This implies that the poloidal magnetic field dominates the region near and above the disc surface, where the wind is centrifugally pushed along the poloidal magnetic field, a characteristic of the \cite{Blandford-Payne1982} disc wind (BP disc-wind) \citep{Qian-etal2018,Vourellis-etal2019,Dihingia-etal2021}.
+These facts strongly suggest the presence of BP disc-wind in our simulations.
+Although our analysis gives clear indications of two kinds of disc-winds in the accretion flows, it is difficult to quantify the contribution of each mechanism exactly.
+However, we see that, far from the black hole, the dominant mechanism is BP.
+By observing the super-Alfv\'enic and sub-Alfv\'enic launching regions only, we will be able to roughly estimate the dominant mechanisms and their dependencies on the input parameters.

-In left panels of Fig.~\ref{fig:disc-wind}a-\ref{fig:disc-wind}d, we study the variation of the signature of $B_{\rm tor}$ and BP disc-wind for different accretion rates.
-When accretion rates increase, the radiative cooling rates are larger and the flow becomes much cooler.
-As a result, the disc-wind corona becomes less turbulent, and thereby the toroidal component weakens.
-Thus, we see that the area of $B_{\rm tor}$ dominated disc wind decreases with the increase of the accretion rate (see the bright region of the panels Fig.~\ref{fig:disc-wind}a-\ref{fig:disc-wind}d).
+In the left panels of Fig.~\ref{fig:disc-wind}a-\ref{fig:disc-wind}d, we study the variation of the signature of $B_{\rm tor}$ and BP disc-wind for different accretion rates.
+When accretion rates increase, the radiative cooling rates are larger, and the flow becomes much cooler.
+This reduces the plasma-$\beta$ values in the disc and the disc-surface as compared to low accretion rate cases.
+As a result, the turbulent nature of the disc-wind becomes less.
+Thus, we see that the area of $B_{\rm tor}$ dominated disc wind decreases with the increase of the accretion rate (see the bright region of the panels in Fig.~\ref{fig:disc-wind}a-\ref{fig:disc-wind}d).
 On the other hand, due to the cooler flow close to the equatorial plane (thin-disc), the poloidal component of the magnetic field can be sustained better.
-As a result, the area of BP disc wind increases with the increase in the input accretion rate (see the dark region of the panels Fig.~\ref{fig:disc-wind}a-\ref{fig:disc-wind}d).
+As a result, the area of BP disc wind increases with the increase in the input accretion rate (see the dark region of the panels in Fig.~\ref{fig:disc-wind}a-\ref{fig:disc-wind}d).
+Note that the dependency of the accretion rate is very small on the nature of the magnetised disc wind.